 Infants may vomit, spit up excessively, have feeding or breathing problems, and also appear irritable.

-Tests that help doctors diagnose the disorder include a barium study, an esophageal pH probe, a gastric emptying scan, and endoscopy.
+Tests that help doctors diagnose the disorder include a barium study, an esophageal pH probe, a gastric emptying scan, endoscopy, and sometimes ultrasonography.

-Treatment options include thickened or hypoallergenic formula for feedings, special positioning, frequent burping, histamine-2 blockers, proton pump inhibitors, and, in certain cases, metoclopramide and surgery.
+Treatment options include thickened or hypoallergenic formula for feedings, special positioning, frequent burping, sometimes drugs, and, in certain cases, surgery.

 Nearly all infants have episodes of gastroesophageal reflux, which are characterized by wet burps, burping up, or spitting up.
 Wet burps typically occur shortly after eating and are considered normal.
 Reflux typically worsens in the first several months of life, peaks around 6 to 7 months of age, and then gradually lessens.
 Nearly all infants with reflux outgrow it by about 18 months of age.